-- A low-interest (5%) federal loan administered by Carnegie Mellon, available to undergraduate students who have exceptional financial need and meet other eligibility requirements.
+A Perkins Loan is a low-interest (5%) federal loan administered by Carnegie Mellon, available to undergraduate students who have exceptional financial need and meet other eligibility requirements.

-Students receive consideration for a Federal Perkins Loan if they complete a FAFSA.
-There is no separate application for this loan.
-If a student is offered a Federal Perkins Loan, Student Financial Aid will notify the student to sign a Perkins Master Promissory Note.
-If a promissory note is not signed, the Perkins Loan will be canceled.
-Student Financial Aid will automatically credit the loan to the student's account (one-half in the fall, one-half in the spring).
+Students completing a FAFSA receive consideration for a Federal Perkins Loan.
+If a student is awarded a Perkins Loan, The HUB will notify the student to sign a Perkins Master Promissory Note (MPN) and to complete Entrance Counseling.
+If an MPN is not signed, the Perkins Loan will be canceled and the funds will not disburse to the student's account.
+Once disbursed, Student Financial Aid will credit the loan to the student's account (one-half in the fall, one-half in the spring).

 Only first-time borrowers are required to complete entrance counseling.
 Perkins Loan borrowers who graduate, leave Carnegie Mellon, or drop below half-time at Carnegie Mellon are required to complete exit counseling.

 - Validate your identity by providing your Social Security Number, last name, first name, and date of birth

 - Reference information for yourself, next of kin (relative), and two additional references must also be provided